A

 Debit card

-This is a plastic card that can be used instead of cash, and can be used to withdraw money from a cash point.
-When you use your debit card the amount is taken automatically from your account.
+This is a plastic card that can be used instead of cash.
+It can be used to withdraw money from a cash point or used to make a contactless payment.
+When you use your debit card, the amount is taken automatically from your account.

 Deposit Compensation Scheme (DCS)

-Or giving it its full title; 'the Guernsey Banking Deposit Compensation Scheme', which came into effect on 26 November 2008.
+Or giving it its full title; 'the Guernsey Banking Deposit Compensation Scheme'.
 It is a scheme designed to compensate depositors if a bank fails, subject to certain limits.
-More information can be found here.

 Désastre